Explore this course:

 You'll be assessed by examinations, coursework, essays and other written work, presentations and a dissertation and viva.

-The advanced topics covered and the extensive research training make this course great preparation for a PhD.
 Physics graduates also develop numerical, problem solving and data analysis skills that are useful in many careers, including computer programming, software engineering, data science, and research and development into new products and services.
+Employers that have hired Sheffield physics graduates include BT, EDF Energy, HSBC, IBM, Manchester United FC, Nissan, the NHS and the Civil Service.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.